Isoperimetry in two-dimensional percolation: Introduction and Results

 With this conjecture in sight, Procaccia and Rosenthal~\cite{procaccia2011concentration} have recently established the following bound: For $d\ge2$ and $p>p_\cc(d)$, there is $C=C(d,p)<\infty$ such that

 This implies concentration of $n \Phi_{\mbC^n}$ around its mean in all dimensions $\ge3$.
-Unfortunately, no information could be obtained about the limit of $n\E\Phi_{\mbC^n}$.
+Unfortunately, no information could be obtained about the limit of $\E(n \Phi_{\mbC^n}$).

-The principal aim of the present note is to prove Benjamini's conjecture for the isoperimetric profile as well as a version of the Cheeger constant (see below) for supercritical bond percolation on~$\Z^2$.
-In addition, and perhaps more importantly, we also characterize the asymptotic shape of the minimizing sets via an isoperimetric problem in~$\R^2$.
-These types of problems admit a general solution via the so-called ``Wulff Construction.''
-In this aspects, our conclusions bear resemblance to the problems of Wulff construction studied about two decades ago in the context of two-dimensional percolation (Alexander, Chayes and Chayes~\cite{ACC}) and the Ising model (Dobrushin, Koteck\'y, Shlosman~\cite{Book:DKS}, Ioffe and Schonmann~\cite{Ioffe-Schonmann}).
-Nevertheless, our work differs from these in many key points; in particular, in reliance on concentration of measure techniques and almost-sure statements rather than large-deviation methods used in the above studies.
+The principal aim of the present paper is to prove Benjamini's conjecture for the isoperimetric profile as well as a version of the Cheeger constant (see below) for supercritical bond percolation on~$\Z^2$.
+In addition, and perhaps more importantly, we characterize the asymptotic shape of the minimizing sets via an isoperimetric problem in~$\R^2$ with respect to a particular norm.
+The latter falls inside a class of variational problems whose solution is given by the so called ``Wulff construction.''
+This is a well-known term in statistical physics; indeed, it has surfaced before in the studies of droplet shapes in two-dimensional percolation (Alexander, Chayes and Chayes~\cite{ACC}) and the Ising model (Dobrushin, Koteck\'y, Shlosman~\cite{Book:DKS}, Ioffe and Schonmann~\cite{Ioffe-Schonmann}).
+See also Cerf~\cite{Cerf-book} and Bodineau, Ioffe and Velenik~\cite{BIV} for extensions to higher dimensions and general~overviews.

+In spite of certain similarities, there are substantial differences that make the above studies quite different from ours.
+First, the isoperimetric problem there arises from a large-deviation principle and thus shape-optimization occurs only at the continuum level.
+Second, the corresponding norm is defined there as the asymptotic decay rate of certain probabilities, while for us it comes from actual random variables.
+Third, in our context we thus have to control also the concentration of these random variables around their mean; a step that is not needed in~\cite{ACC,Book:DKS,Ioffe-Schonmann}.